jtmullen/submodule-branch-check-action/README.md

 This is optional, if included an unchanged submodule results in automatic pass.
 If set this option will be ignored if the event it a push.

+### `fetch_depth`
+Fetch depth for the two relevant branches on a PR trigger.
+The action will checkout the two branches to this depth, if you know your branches are relatively short lived compared to the full history of your repo this can save you some processing time, network traffic, etc. by only checking out enough to cover your needs.

+This is optional, if not included it will default to full history for the branches.

 ## Outputs
 ### `fails`
 The reason the action failed (if any).
 The check will stop at the first failure.